rubygitflow/thinknetica_ruby/README.md

 # thinknetica_ruby
 Thinknetica's cours . "Основы Ruby."
 Exercises

-This is an example of developing an application in pure Ruby
+This is a simple example of iterative development a terminal application in pure Ruby